alordiel/dropdown-multisite-selector/readme.txt

 [dms_manual name="" placeholder="" target="" options=""] - Use this one your own dropdown that has nothing to do with the settings you have set.
 The arguments of this shortcode are:
 * name - the label of the select option (leave empty for no label)
-* placeholder - the first option that is showen in the select menu (like: "--  Select --")
+* placeholder - the first option that is shown in the select menu (like: "--  Select --")
 * target - could be "default" or "blank".
 This is the target of the link - "blank" is to be open in new window
 * options - name-link pairs, should be placed as : "name1|url1, name2|url2, name3|url3"